arunqa/factory/README.md

 ```

 - **Origination**. _Factory_ objects, called **originators**, supply _resource
-  constructors_.
+  constructors_ (known as _instantiators_ since they create Javascript object
+  instances).
 A resource could be any structured or unstructured data coming
   from any arbitrary source.
 The factory terminology matches the GoF creational
   pattern that uses factory methods to handle construction of the resources
   which will be _refined_ and _produced_ in the following steps.